 by T. Apiryon

-Robert Fludd was a Kentish Anglican alchemist, Paracelsist physician, mathematician, astronomer, cosmologist, Qabalist, Rosicrucian apologist, and alleged 16th Grand Master of the Prieuré de Sion.
+Robert Fludd was a Kentish Anglican alchemist, Paracelsist physician, mathematician, astronomer, cosmologist, Qabalist, and Rosicrucian apologist.
 Fludd was considered by Crowley to be an Adeptus Exemptus.
 Fludd was a prolific writer, and many of his works on alchemy, Rosicrucianism, occult medicine, the “magnetic” philosophy and various scientific theories survive.
 The illustration of a “Design suitable for top of altar,” Plate 2(b) of Book IV, Part III, is from Fludd’s Utriusque Cosmi Historia.
 Fludd was allegedly a member of the committee which drafted the “King James” translation of the bible in 1611.

 His thirteen published works include A Compendious Apology for the Fraternity of the Rosy Cross (1616), The Apologetic Tractatus for the Society of the Rosy Cross (1617), Utriusque Cosmi Historia (1617-19), Summum Bonum (1629), and Clavis Philosophiae et Alchymiae (1633).

 Godwin, Joscelyn; Robert Fludd: Hermetic Philosopher and Surveyor of Two Worlds, Phanes Press, Grand Rapids, MI 1991

 Huffmann, Wm.
 H.; Robert Fludd and the End of the Renaissance, Routledge, London 1988

 Mackey, Albert G.; Encyclopedia of Freemasonry, Masonic History Co., NY 1909